30 Simulations Run in Parallel

 The initial parameters of interest for such studies usually are the temperature of the battery coolant and flow rate.
 For this study, Rimac limited the design space to the inlet flow velocity of the coolant and the thermal conductivity of the electrical insulator.

 The parameter space can easily be increased as Antonio has shared that there are “many different key factors that you can account for, and you can obviously plot this in any way you’re really interested in.”
 Essential to this study is that the highest battery temperature can be ascertained based on the key parameters selected.
 It is possible to go for any number of parameters as long as it is economically feasible and, with SimScale these economic barriers are removed as it is possible to run hundreds of design iterations in parallel.

-Using SimScale in the early R&D stages of the product, we were able to fully leverage simulation capabilities into your product design process and allowed us to quickly set up different cooling scenarios for our battery cells using their CHT module to efficiently analyze impact of design changes to battery module performance.
+Using SimScale in the early R&D stages of the product, we were able to fully leverage simulation capabilities into our product design process.
+This allowed us to quickly set up different cooling scenarios for our battery cells using SimScale's CHT module to efficiently analyze the impact of design changes on battery module performance.

 Rimac incorporates SimScale as much as they can into their R&D cycle, especially for thermal management of their battery packs.
 Cloud-native simulation allows their designers and engineers to investigate the impact of various geometry changes of cooling plates and pipes, and also to determine what pressure drop values they can expect on different CAD geometries.

 Keeping multiphysics simulation accessible and organized in a single SaaS platform rids Rimac of IT complexity while offering various analysis types to explore and expand the design space of their products.
 Their designers are empowered with a more robust understanding of the physical behavior of their products.
 And, with simulation templates and live customer support, they continue to build upon their simulation expertise.